If you’re managing your WordPress website, here’s our best practices for success.

 Keeping Your Site Backed Up

 Things go wrong, even with the best of sites and servers.
 Daily backups that are easy-to-make and easy-to restore are vital to helping you sleep at night.
 Use plugins for backups if you’d like, but know that they can be tricky to configure and require extra space on your server.
 So make sure your host provides daily backups as part of their regular service (our partner, SiteGround, is great at this), and know how to restore them if you need to.
-If you want to be doubly sure, secure a third-party support plan to make and keep redundant backups over time and help with restoration.
+If you want to be doubly sure, secure a third-party support and WordPress maintenance plan to make and keep redundant backups over time and help with restoration.

 Enhancing Site Security